nansencenter/NERSC-HYCOM-CICE/docs/forcing.md

 This step is handled by `create_ref_case.sh`, which generates the files needed for **climatological relaxation** and [climatological initialization](#initial-conditions).

-Climatological relaxation nudges T, S, and interface heights toward monthly climatology in a zone along selected open boundary walls.
-This is distinct from [nesting nudging](#open-boundary-forcing), which nudges toward time-varying GLORYS fields.
-The two mechanisms are independent and can operate simultaneously.
+Climatological relaxation uses the same nudging mechanism as [GLORYS nesting](#open-boundary-forcing) but with WOA2018 monthly climatology as the source (see [comparison table](#forcing) at the top of this page).
 The default in `create_ref_case.sh` activates the Pacific open boundary (the Northern wall in grid coordinates) only: 20 grid cells wide, with a 20-day e-folding time at the wall decreasing linearly to zero.
 The width and time scale are set in `create_ref_case.sh`, not in `blkdat.input`. `relax` in `blkdat.input` is simply an on/off switch for climatological relaxation.

 `create_ref_case.sh` generates: